AlxTray/arch-dots/README.md

 # Information
 - Need to place background.jpg under ags-greeter/ as too large to commit
 - Need to add lockscreen.png to hypr/ as too large to commit
+- Wallpapers have been removed from hypr/ as way too large to commit